 I have been using time lately to look more closely at the world around us and nature on our doorsteps.
-The images and footage of nature taking back areas of the world where it’s usually too busy have been amazing and the reduction in pollution giving the Earth a chance to repair shows the impact we can have and it is still reversible.
+The images and footage of nature taking back areas of the world where it’s usually too busy have been amazing and the reduction in pollution and rubbish giving the Earth a chance to repair shows the impact we can have and it is still reversible.

 A starting point to helping the planet is by following the three Rs; Reduce, Reuse and Recycle.
 A lot of people try to follow these to help preserve resources, in our house we are very good at recycling but trying to be better at reducing and reusing.

 When we are trying to reuse we pass things on to other people or give away to charity shops.
 But these are usually toys or clothes which is quite straightforward.
 There is a definite trendiness in repurposing things or upcycling with programmes on TV or how-to guides on the internet.

 We (myself and my children) decided to have a go at how we could re-use a commonly thrown away item.
 Over the years we have used many, many junk items for models with lots of robots and inventions giving many hours of fun.
 However what if we tried to make something a little longer lasting?
 We decided to try to make something with a plastic milk bottle.

 We always recycle these but if we make them into something else; it’s not using resources to recycle them.
 There are many ideas if you look on the internet but the ones we decided to try were a milk bottle watering can and a milk bottle garden light.

 First and very important make sure you wash the milk bottles out very well!
 Once you have a clean milk bottle you can choose what you would like to make.

 To make the watering can you will need:

 A milk bottle (it doesn’t matter what size), a hammer, a nail, something to rest on while hammering, marker pens.

 - Take the lid off the milk bottle and put it on a wooden board or even a large ball of blu tack.